"Chanter 2" CD EP

 The air at the start of "Chanter 2" happened during the very first playtesting session, of what turned out to be the final prototype of "Version 2" of the chanter, in my kitchen one sunny day in October 2015 ("Version 1" was a Beta test chanter I only shared with 20 test-pipers).
 The prototype is still my own main instrument, although imminently it may be taking a place in the museum of the College of Piping after that's refurbished (and after I make myself a new one).
 The air evolved out of a test I was carrying out on the high notes B, C# & D, and was shared in a very basic form the same day to Facebook in an iphone video.
 The following day, while exploring the lower reaches of the chanter, the main tune "Chanter 2" came together, and I recorded a rough video of that & shared it then too.
 The final recording for the single was made two years later, in October 2017 at the College of Piping.

-The second tune "Rosie North" is written for a lily, that's in turn named by lily grower Madeleine Tinson after my wee daughter Rosie.
-North is her mum/my wife Hannah's maiden name, and Rosie North is one of the North Ladies which are a collection of lilies bred to survive the Scottish weather by Hannah's grandpa Chris at the SCRI in Invergowrie & named after the ladies in his family.
-The Rosie North lily was one Chris hadn't got round to naming, and when Rosie was born Madeleine asked if we'd like it to be named after her.
+The second tune "Rosie North" is written for a lily, that's in turn named by lily grower Madeleine Tinson after Donald and Hannah Lindsay's daughter Rosie.
+North is Hannah's maiden name, and Rosie North is one of the North Ladies which are a collection of lilies bred to survive the Scottish weather by Hannah's grandpa Chris at the SCRI in Invergowrie & named after the ladies in his family.
+The Rosie North lily was one Chris hadn't got round to naming, and when Rosie was born Madeleine asked Hannah and Donald if they would like it to be named after her.

 Here is a video of "Chanter 2", recorded live during the session at The College of Piping, 1st Oct 2017 :